fabianv1/fabianv1.github.io/README.md

 ```

 #### Read Messages
 Read messages are used to get the current value of a specified UCN from the filter into our editor.
-Read messages only take in a control as input and use the `userControls` to find the corresponding byte value.
-This functionality is implemented by the `sendReadMessage` function.
-It also takes in an optional `resetEdit` flag that resets the edit flag that is returned from sending a pinging message.
+Our editor sends a read request message to the filter and the filter sends a read response message back.
+The `sendReadMessage` function implements the first half of this functionality: it takes in a control parameter (but no data value, since they're just reading) and use `userControls` to find the corresponding byte value.
+It also takes in an optional `resetEdit` flag that resets the edit flag that is returned from sending a pinging message, more detail about this below.

 When the editor is first accessed and when there are multiple changes flagged, all values need to be read.
-This is done by the `readAllValues` function which goes through every `userControls` element that is present on the dom.
+This is done by the `readAllValues` function which goes through every `userControls` element that is present on the dom and calls `sendReadMessage` for it.

-The read messages syntax follows the write message syntax closely, but does not have a data value field.
+The read messages syntax follows the write message syntax closely, but does not have a data value field:
 ```
 [
   SysEx Start (1 byte: 0xF0),